 They contend he conditioned dozens of people to trust him before leading them in a sweltering sweat lodge ceremony that turned deadly.

-Ray is on trial on three counts of manslaughter in the deaths of Kirby Brown of Westtown, N.Y.; James Shore of Milwaukee; and Liz Neuman of Prior Lake, Minn.
+Starting Tuesday, they'll try to convince a jury that Ray is to blame for the deaths of 38-year-old Kirby Brown of Westtown, N.Y.; 40-year-old James Shore of Milwaukee; and 49-year-old Liz Neuman of Prior Lake, Minn.